develop-anand/AnandVerma_-ProblemStatement_JS_Lab/README.md

 # AnandVerma_-ProblemStatement_JS_Lab
-This is a Basic Javascript Application which contains basic multiple choice questions with it's answers.
+This is a Basic Javascript Application which contains multiple choice questions with it's answers.